yiqi-liu/yiqi-liu.github.io/_pages/research.md

 classes: wide
 ---

-My research interests lie in econometrics.
+My research interests are in theoretical and applied econometrics.
 I work on identification problems for more credible causal inference, as well as nonparametric estimation and statistical inference for interesting policy questions.

 ## Working Papers
 - **Inference for an Algorithmic Fairness-Accuracy Frontier** (2024), with [Francesca Molinari](https://molinari.economics.cornell.edu/)\